 Residence hall room doors should always be locked; each student is issued a key to his or her room.
-If you are locked out of your room contact a Student Life representative to assist you with access but if they are not available, DPS can assist you as well.
+If you are locked out of your room contact a Student Life representative to assist you with access.
 University residence halls are for Mid-America Christian University students.
 Individuals may be asked for identification by student life staff or other university officials.
 Guests who do not identify themselves and are not in compliance with university rules or regulations may be asked to leave campus or be trespassed.
 All guests must be escorted by their hosts, while on the campus.
 Guests must abide by the regulations of the residence hall and the larger campus community while they are on campus.
 People who are not registered MACU students are welcome as short-term guests of a registered student in accordance with the policy.